Haditha massacre: Trial of Wuterich

 The court martial of Wuterich, the only defendant to stand trial for the Haditha killings, took place in January 2012.
-During the trial Sgt.
-Sanick Dela Cruz testified that he urinated on the skull of one of the dead Iraqis.
-He also testified, after describing how Wuterich shot the passengers of the car himself from close range, "Sergeant Wuterich approached me and told me if anyone asks, the Iraqis were running away from the car and the Iraqi army shot them".
+During the trial, Dela Cruz testified that he (Dela Cruz), urinated on the skull of one of the dead Iraqis.
+He also testified, after describing how Wuterich shot the passengers of the car from close range, "Sergeant Wuterich approached me and told me if anyone asks, the Iraqis were running away from the car and the Iraqi army shot them".
 In a plea deal, Wuterich pleaded guilty to dereliction of duty, while charges of assault and manslaughter were dropped.
 He was convicted of a single count of negligent dereliction of duty on January 24, 2012, receiving a rank reduction and pay cut but avoiding jail time.

 Separation ordered for witnesses

-In mid April 2012, The Secretary of the Navy informed the Commandant of the Marine Corps that he had reviewed the Haditha Incident and ordered Sgt Mendoza and Sgt Dela Cruz separated after they had testified in the trial of SSgt Wuterich.
-The Navy secretary said in the letter that his review of Dela Cruz and Mendoza's cases "revealed troubling information about their conduct".
+In mid April 2012, Secretary of the Navy Ray Mabus informed Commandant General Jim Amos of the Marine Corps that he had reviewed the Haditha incident and ordered Dela Cruz and Mendoza separated from the Navy after they had testified in the trial of Wuterich.
+Mabus said in the letter that his review of Dela Cruz and Mendoza's cases "revealed troubling information about their conduct".
 He cited false statements Dela Cruz made about the circumstances surrounding the deaths of five men found next to a white car at the scene.
-Mabus said Mendoza also lied and withheld information, without citing specifics.
-"Such conduct is wholly inconsistent with the core values of the Department of the Navy," Mabus said in the letter to Commandant Gen. Jim Amos.
-"You are directed to immediately initiate administrative processing for Sgt.
-Dela Cruz and Sgt.
-Mendoza for administrative separation in the best interest of the service."
+He said Mendoza also lied and withheld information, without citing specifics.
+"Such conduct is wholly inconsistent with the core values of the Department of the Navy," Mabus said in the letter to Amos.
+"You are directed to immediately initiate administrative processing for Dela Cruz and Mendoza for administrative separation in the best interest of the service."
 During Wuterich's trial, Mendoza and Dela Cruz acknowledged on the witness stand that they had lied to investigators to protect the squad.
 They told jurors that later they decided it was time to tell the truth.
 Both Marines were allowed to submit rebuttals to the separation proceeding.
 Both Marines were separated.